 Full time Housekeeper

-For those considering hiring a full time housekeeper or thinking ab0out a career in housekeeping, understanding the role is key.
-In this article, we explain the duties, salary and other important information regarding the role as full time housekeeper.
+For households considering hiring a full-time housekeeper — or for those exploring a career in housekeeping — understanding the scope of the role is essential.
+In this article, we explain typical duties, working structures and what employers should consider when hiring a full-time housekeeper.

 The duties of a housekeeper will vary based on their employer’s needs.
-Ideally, duties and responsibilities are agreed early on in the recruitment progress.
+Ideally, duties and responsibilities should be agreed early in the recruitment process.
 By fully understanding the responsibilities, both employers and housekeepers can set clear expectations, and ensure that the household runs as efficiently as possible.

 Typical housekeeper duties generally include: